SUMMARY

 However, when a group of miners controls more than 50% of the network, they can manipulate the network by preventing new transactions, invalidating transactions, double-spending, or changing historical blocks.

-In short, a 51% attack can disrupt the entire blockchain network and block crypto transactions.
+The most adverse effect of a 51% attack is double-spending, meaning the same coins are spent more than once.
+This disrupts the entire blockchain network and blocks crypto transactions.
 However, a 51% attack is not possible on more extensive and established blockchain networks like Bitcoin or Ethereum.
 Most hackers target smaller networks.

 However, a 51% is nearly impossible, especially on a reputed blockchain like Bitcoin, as it demands tremendous energy.
 Thus, most hackers aim for smaller networks for a 51% attack.